-Firstly, and most obviously, it registers your wish to apply for a specialty ST3 post in 2013, and (in most cases) identifies the deaneries/UoAs at which you wish to be considered.
+Firstly, and most obviously, it registers your wish to apply for a specialty ST3 post in 2014.

 Beyond this, the content of the form serves the below functions:

-- provides recruiters with details on how you meet the eligibility criteria, and are thus eligible for ST3 in 2013
+- provides recruiters with details on how you meet the entry criteria for the specialty in question, and are thus eligible for ST3 in 2014

 - gives necessary information about yourself and your training status

 - gives details of your candidature, allowing you to demonstrate why you are suitable for an ST3 post in 2014.

 Points to consider before applying

 There are some steps that can be taken to prepare before completing your application - these are outlined below:

 The eligibility criteria for ST3 are listed as the essential requirements within the relevant person specification (which can be viewed/downloaded via the HEE medical specialty training website).